samyipsh/tp/docs/DeveloperGuide.md

 ### Showing a person

-1. Deleting a person while all persons are being shown
+1. Shows the specified index

     1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Multiple persons in the list (at least 2).

-    1. Test case: `delete 1`<br>
+    1. Test case: `show 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: First contact is shown in a new window.
+Success message in status bar.

-    1. Test case: `delete 0`<br>
+    1. Test case: `show 0`<br>
-       Expected: No person is deleted.
+       Expected: No person is shown.
 Error details shown in the status message.
 Status bar remains the same.

+    1. Test case: `show 1` then `show 2` then `exit`<br>
+       Expected: Two window of person 1 and person 2 details should pop up and then everything should close after the `exit` command.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect show commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 ### Tagging persons